NBC Sunday Night Football: 2018–2021

-NBC debuted a new graphics package specifically for Sunday Night Football during Super Bowl LII, began to be used full-time 2018 season.
+NBC debuted a new graphics package specifically for Sunday Night Football during Super Bowl LII (utilizing a larger, parallelogram-shaped scorebar with a darker and more metallic appearance), which began to be used full-time in the 2018 season.
 Producer Fred Gaudelli stated that NBC wanted SNF to have a more distinctive presentation to set them apart from other NBC Sports telecasts.

 For the 2018 season, NBC also debuted a new on-air feature known as the "green zone"; on third and fourth downs, the distance from the line of scrimmage to the first down line is digitally shaded on the field to be a darker shade of green.
 The feature received mixed reviews from critics and viewers, who considered it distracting and redundant to the existing yellow first down line that had historically been a standard feature of U.S. football telecasts.
 The Ringers Rodger Sherman considered it "the ultimate conclusion of graphics creep".
 Gaudelli stated that the green zone was developed for when Skycam is used as a primary camera angle, but it was decided to use the effect on all games.

-2022–present
+2022–2025

-NBC debuted a new on-air graphics package for Sunday Night Football during Super Bowl LVI, including a "pod"-like scoreboard in the center of the screen (reminiscent of one introduced by Fox in 2020, and one initially used by Monday Night Football upon its move to ESPN) anchored by a circular hub containing the game clock, and capable of retracting itself to the side of the screen to fit statistical graphics.
+NBC debuted a new on-air graphics package for Sunday Night Football during Super Bowl LVI, including a "pod"-like scoreboard in the center of the screen (reminiscent of one introduced by Fox in 2020, and one initially used by Monday Night Football upon its move to ESPN) anchored by a circular hub containing the game clock and NBC logo, and the team names and scores shown in opposing directions to the left and right.
+It is capable of retracting itself to the side of the screen to fit statistical graphics.
 For the first time, NBC also introduced a new logo for Sunday Night Football and its associated programs, replacing the previous pentagon-shaped "shield" logo used since its premiere with a more minimalistic wordmark better-suited for multi-platform usage.
 The new logo also soft launched a refresh of the network's long-time peacock logo, whose official rollout began in earnest in late-December 2022.

 A variant of these graphics with a more rectangular appearance were adopted by NBC's college football broadcasts (which had continued to use the 2015 graphics since) in 2023, coinciding with the debut of its new Big Ten Saturday Night broadcasts.

-For Spanish broadcasts on Telemundo, the network's stylized "T" logo was used instead of its sister network's peacock logo.
+A version of them would, in turn, also be adapted by the NBC Sports Regional Networks.

+2026–present

+In January 2026, during the Wild Card Playoffs, NBC introduced an updated graphics package for its NFL coverage ahead of Super Bowl LX; the new scoreboard is a refresh of the 2022–2025 version (maintaining the same general layout and a nearly-identical circular "hub"), albeit with the rectangular segments used to display team names replaced by longer and slimmer versions with curved outer edges.